Exploring/Multiple Interests

 And if you try something and realize it’s not for you—that’s still a win.
 Figuring out what you don’t like is just as valuable as discovering what you do.
 It’s way better to learn that now than after graduation!
 No matter what, every experience helps you grow, and your career path will keep evolving over time.

 As you navigate the on-going process of career and self-exploration, go where your curiosity takes you, and be willing to step out of your comfort zone!
-We welcome you to make an advising appointment for support throughout your exploration journey.
+We welcome you to make a coaching appointment for support throughout your exploration journey.